mpfechner/data-botti/README.md

 # DataBotti

 DataBotti is a data analyzing tool with AI support.
-Current status: **Pre-MVP / Work in Progress** – basic functions are available, AI features are currently being prepared.
+Current status: **MVP / Work in Progress** – basic functions are available, AI functionality is integrated and will be extended.
+Next milestone: user management.

 ---

+## Important note on AI functionality
+DataBotti requires a **paid API key for OpenAI** to enable its AI features.
+No API key is included or provided with this repository.
+You can obtain an API key by creating an account at [OpenAI](https://openai.com/api/).

+---

+---

-## Features (so far)
+## Features
 - 📊 Database connection (MariaDB via Docker or locally with SQL script)
-- 🔍 Initial standard functions for data analysis
+- 🔍 Standard functions for data analysis
-- 🤖 Preparation for AI-supported analyses (OpenAI API)
+- 🤖 Integrated AI-supported analyses (OpenAI API)
+- 🛡️ Logging and safety-focused prompt design

 ---